 When attended on 2nd May 2015, the only symptoms which he reported to be of significance were those of urgency and urge incontinence.
-As resard to the and indicated, attended been taking Dutasteride and Tamsulosin for some time.
+As resolutions which he reported to be of significance Dutasteride and Tamsulosin for some time.
 With regard to the erectile dysfunction, reported that he had been taking Tadalafil 10mgs daily for some time, and with a degree of effectiveness that was just about satisfactory.
 On clinical examination, I found him to have minimal preputial adhesions and associated balanitis.
 I felt that he had a moderately enlarged, clinically benign prostate gland.
 I noted that the function has been normal to date and that his serum PSA had been very normal at 0.26 ng/ml in December 2014.